Attention: scam alert! If any company asks for money or personal information on behalf of LITSLINK, do not hesitate to contact us directly.

 • React Native lets you significantly cut your product’s time to market.
 Instead of building two separate apps, you can build one code base and launch it, which reduces the development time.

-• It uses JavaScript, which makes transition from web to mobile development easier.
+• It uses JavaScript, which makes the transition from web to mobile development easier.
 What does it mean for you?
-Finding React Native developers is often easier, which also contributes to faster mobile development.
+Finding React Native developers is often easier, which also contributes to faster mobile development

 • The component-based structure allows developers to build apps with a more agile approach than most hybrid frameworks.